joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
-The goal is to apply the game of life to this board in-place.
-To do this solve the problem in two steps, first update each value to a temporary label based on what its current state.
-Then apply a map to convert the labels to the final 0/1 values.
-Use -1 for values that die, then use absolute value of 1 when checking later values.
-For values that were dead and now alive use 2. so they fail the == 1 check when looking for currently alive neighbors.
+The goal is to apply the game of life to this board - in-place.
+This is solved in two steps.
+1. Update each value to a temporary label based on its neighbors.
+2. Map the labels to the final 0/1 values.
+To solve the inplace problem, when iterating across values, instead of counting all values of 1 in the neighbors count all values with an absolute value of 1.
+If a value needs to be changed from 1 to 0, first mark it as -1, For values that were dead and now alive use 2. so they fail the == 1 check when looking for currently alive neighbors.
 Once everthing is labeled, convert values >= 1 to 1 and values < 1 to 0.

 #### Approach:
 - Iterate over each matrix value